 What Is Paraquat Poisoning?

 Paraquat is a popular herbicide and toxic chemical.
-Commercial farmers use paraquat weed killer for crops like cotton, soybeans, peanuts, and corn that have become resistant to glyphosate (commonly known as Roundup, which is known to cause cancer).
+Commercial farmers and agricultural workers use Paraquat weed killer for crops like cotton, soybeans, peanuts, and corn that have become resistant to glyphosate (commonly known as Roundup, which is known to cause cancer).
 Ingestion poses the worst health risks.
-Most paraquat fatalities occur when the person drinks the herbicide from an unmarked container.
-Without additives, the active ingredient of paraquat has no smell or taste.
+Most Paraquat fatalities occur when the person drinks the herbicide from an unmarked container.
+Without additives, the active ingredient of Paraquat MDL has no smell or taste.
 Direct contact with the skin can cause chemical burns, swelling, blisters, or lesions.
 Direct inhalation or inhalation from wind drift can also cause health issues.

 Does Paraquat Cause Parkinson’s Disease?